twick00/AddressBook/README.md

 # Address Book (C#)
-### A web app, built with C#, that allows users to create a digital "address book" of their contacts.
-This project was completed to satisfy the C# Week 1 Independent Code Review at Epicodus in Seattle, WA.
+### A web app, built with C#, that allows users to create a digital list of their contacts.

 ## Installation
 ### Install .NET